PX-Xu/PX-Xu.github.io/_pages/about.md

 # Short Bio

-I am a master student at [School of Electronic Information and Communications](https://ei.hust.edu.cn/index.htm), [Huazhong University of Science and Technology](https://www.hust.edu.cn/).
+I am a master student at the [School of Electronic Information and Communications](https://ei.hust.edu.cn/index.htm), [Huazhong University of Science and Technology](https://www.hust.edu.cn/).

 My research interests are Transfer learning(Domain Adaptation) and Generative AI.